Libyan Rebel Leader's Death Spurs Opposition Infighting

 GARCIA-NAVARRO: Yes, because now the rebel government is facing criticism and is coming under very severe questioning.
 At least one journalist has been beaten up; several more have been threatened over their reporting on this matter.
 And in one memorable press conference we were accused of possibly being fifth columnists ourselves, all going to show that the rebel leadership here is feeling under increasing pressure and a lot of scrutiny is being paid to how they're reacting to this pressure.

 MONTAGNE: Lourdes, thank you very much.
 We've been talking with Lourdes Garcia-Navarro.
 She's in Benghazi, Libya.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.